 There might be other tests the veterinarian may want to run when chasing down a diagnosis.
 For example, because surgery is the first treatment in melanoma in dogs, your dog’s general health will need to be understood before he or she has anesthesia.

-In general, your veterinarian may recommend blood tests, urinalysis, or imaging procedures like X-rays, ultrasound, MRI, or CT.
+Generally, your veterinarian may recommend blood tests, urinalysis, or imaging procedures like X-rays, ultrasound, MRI, or CT.

-If the melanoma is on the toe, they may recommend X-rays of that paw, and if the melanoma is in the eye, they may recommend more specific eye tests (such as tonometry to check eye pressure, Shirmer tear test, or a slit lamp exam).
+If the melanoma is on the toe, they may recommend X-rays of that paw, and if the melanoma is in the eye, they may recommend more specific eye tests (such as tonometry to check eye pressure, Schirmer tear test, or a slit lamp exam).

 Staging and Prognosis for Melanoma in Dogs

-Staging means determining how much cancer is in the body and where it is located.
 We want to know how big the tumor is and if it has spread (usually to lymph nodes or lungs).
-The tests listed above help your veterinarian to figure out what you and your dog are facing.
+The tests listed above help your veterinarian determine what you and your dog are facing.

 Large Melanomas in Dogs Might Not Need Many Staging Tests